Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Applications of GFTOC framework

-Furthermore, the solution of the GFTOC problem for excess EP leads to the optimal finite-time excess EP and the finite-time optimal driving protocol, which read:
+Furthermore, solving the GFTOC problem for the excess EP yields the finite--time optimal excess EP and finite--time optimal driving protocol:

-\Cref{eq:finite_time_optimal_excess_EP} reveals that the `thermodynamic shock' lowers the driving cost of excess EP due to \textit{kinks} in $\sqrt{\vec{\rho}_\tau(t)}$.
-Within infinitesimal time at the initial and final driving times, the state of the system undergoes an instantaneous simultaneous jump.
-Importantly, \cref{eq:slow_driving_excess_EP,eq:finite_time_excess_EP} are constrained by the conservation law manifold.
-Therefore, they can be further simplified/sophisticated to obtain \cref{eq:slow_driving_excess_EP,eq:finite_time_excess_EP} as a function of the linearly independent state space whose dimension is reduced exactly by the total number of conservation laws.
+\Cref{eq:finite_time_optimal_excess_EP} reveals that the `thermodynamic shock' lowers the driving cost of the excess EP due to \textit{kinks} in $\sqrt{\vec{\rho}_\tau(t)}$.
+Within an infinitesimal time at the initial and final driving times, the state of the system undergoes an instantaneous simultaneous jump.
+Importantly, \cref{eq:slow_driving_excess_EP,eq:finite_time_excess_EP} are constrained by the conservation law manifold and can therefore be further simplified or refined to express \cref{eq:slow_driving_excess_EP,eq:finite_time_excess_EP} as a function of the linearly independent state space, whose dimension is reduced by the total number of conservation laws.

+Since the choice of reference gauge $E$ is itself flexible and should be defined according to physical or experimental constraints, this formulation extends to any reference gauge; for example, $E = ss$ corresponds to any non-equilibrium steady state, with a focus on the optimization of the excess EP.

+{ $\Sigma_{qs}^{*ex}$ and $\Sigma_{\tau}^{*ex}$ are the `\textit{kinetic energetic}' finite--time dissipation corrections to the unavoidable quasi-static (`\textit{potential energetic}') excess EP change $\Delta_{\lambda_E} D_E^{KL} = D^{KL}_{E} ({\vec{\lambda}^{inl}}) - D^{KL}_{E}({\vec{\lambda}^{fnl}})$, which is usually assumed to be zero under the assumption that the initial and final state distributions satisfy the corresponding Boltzmann distributions.
+The case of $ D^{KL}_{E}({\vec{\lambda}^{inl}}) = 0$ (initially equilibrated state space Boltzmann distribution), and $ D^{KL}_{E} ({\vec{\lambda}^{fnl}}) \neq 0$ (cost penalty due to the final state--space distribution being unequal to the Boltzmann distribution dictated by the final control parameter) combined with the slow driving formulation [\cref{eq:slow_driving_excess_EP}], is predominantly studied in optimal transport theory and related machine learning applications. }